 Social distancing measures and personal wellness initiatives will be communicated throughout the campus, utilizing a broad array of platforms including posters and digital media.
 Signage outlining the requirement for face coverings will be on entrance doors; reminders to maintain social distancing will be posted in areas of congregation, (food service, elevators, break rooms, etc.); hygiene protocols will be outlined in bathrooms and other conspicuous areas; social distancing floor markings will be placed in queues; office spaces will note social distancing methods at their suite entrance to prevent unnecessary entry.
 The campus will also share protocols and safety measures via text message, email, web notices and phone calls, where necessary.
-The campus will follow protocols for promptly communicating positive COVID-19 cases, building closures and cleanings established this spring.
+The campus will follow protocols for promptly communicating positive COVID-19 cases, building closures and cleanings.
+Our testing results and protocols are published daily, Monday through Friday, in a Dashboard on the New Paltz Coronavirus website.